openmapeditor/openmapeditor/README.md

   - Important Info: Changed line 64 in `leaflet-elevation-2.5.1/src/components/marker.js`
   - Important Info: Changed line 161 in `leaflet-elevation-2.5.1/src/components/chart.js`
   - Important Info: In `leaflet-elevation-2.5.1/src/handlers/time.js` the time display was customized using a new function, the label was updated to "Walking Time," and the distance calculation logic was refined.
+  - Important Info: In `leaflet-elevation-2.5.1/src/handlers/slope.js` the tooltip and the minslope, maxslope, and avgslope summary items were commented out.
 - **leaflet-geosearch-4.2.1**
   - Download URL: <https://registry.npmjs.org/leaflet-geosearch/-/leaflet-geosearch-4.2.1.tgz>
 - **leaflet-locatecontrol-0.85.1**